Get started with Knox Guard

 If you don’t have a contact, you can reach out to the Knox Guard team at knoxguard@samsung.com with the following information:

-There are two types of accounts in Knox Guard, suitable for different use cases:
+For device financing customers, depending on your business model, you may require different policies to best match your operations.
+There are two types of financing tenants in Knox Guard, suitable for different use cases:

-- Normal — In the event of an overdue payment or a misplaced device, you can remotely lock the device.
+• Normal — Users pay to use a device.
+In the event of an overdue payment or a misplaced device, you can remotely lock the device.
 In addition, you can configure custom lock screen messages instructing device users on how to unlock their device.

-Each type of account has different policies they can apply to devices.
+Each type of tenant has different policies they can apply to devices.
 Your Knox Guard administrator can help you identify which type of account best suits your use case.

-Once an account type is chosen during the approval process, it can’t be changed.
+Once a tenant type is chosen during the approval process, it can’t be changed.

 Step 2: Access the Knox Guard console

-Once you have a Knox Guard account, you can access the Knox Guard console through a direct link, or via the Knox Admin Portal.
+Once you have a Knox Guard account, you can access the Knox Guard console through a direct link, or through the Knox Admin Portal.

 To access the Knox Guard console, your local network must be configured with ports 443 and 80 open.